secretstartups/handbook/content/handbook/marketing/developer-relations/strategic-plans/contributor-program-unification.md

   - Spoke with Honora Duncan and she was very excited about such a possibility.
   - We should bias those that contribute more, similar to the example over at https://www.drupal.org/drupal-services (contribution count is publicly displayed)
 - The system could be tweaked in favor of certain projects in certain months, allowing us to shift focus on certain areas such as AI experiments, Terraform, GitLab CLI, or other ways to slice and dice our contributions automatically and hand our more or fewer rewards to these areas.
-- Do we want a 1:2 ratio between “code contributions” and “non-code contributions”?
+- Do we want a 1:2 ratio between "code contributions" and "non-code contributions"?
-  - Given we have always biased & measured towards code contributions vs others in the past, I think it’s fair to start from that point and learn.
+  - Given we have always biased & measured towards code contributions vs others in the past, I think it's fair to start from that point and learn.
   - It is rather risky to set them as equal from the start, as we do not know what the impact of it will be.
   - Code contributions are per definition positive, harder to assess from comments or other activity.